 - Bamboo raft down the local river

-Experience the best of Chiang Mai in this adventurous, outdoor lover’s trekking tour that’s located about an hour and a half drive away from town and in the Thai countryside.
-The surrounding landscape is lush green between August and January and a golden color from February to May.
+Experience the best of Chiang Mai on this adventurous trek for outdoor lovers, located about an hour and a half’s drive from the city in the Thai countryside.
+The surrounding countryside is lush green between August and January and golden from February to May.

 This full-day trekking tour begins with a 30-minute hike through the jungle to a Pa Ka Yor (Karen) hill tribe village.
 This is the home of a unique community of people who are known in the region of Northern Thailand for their skillful embroidering and weaving abilities.